IBMDevConnect/cloudpakforintegrationbadge/session3-Introduction to Cloud Pak for Integration/README.md

 <img src="./img/4openshift.png"/>

-#### serach for integartion project
+#### Search for integartion project
 <img src="./img/integration.png"/>

 #### click on integration , and scroll down for inventory.
 Inventory provides the details about the resources that are part of given project
 <img src="./img/integration2.png"/>

 #### Click on route to see service that is exposed as a route .
 Navigation routes provides you direct access to CP4I environment.
 When you click on location you will land in CP4I homepage
 <img src="./img/integration3.png"/>

-### 6 Logging and monitoring are part of common services provided bundles with CP4I
+### 6. Logging and monitoring are part of common services provided bundles with CP4I
 Go to Navigation pane and click on Monitoring .
 You will be redirected to Grafana dashboard
 <img src="./img/grafana1.png"/>